 This program supports not only patients, but also their physicians who may need to refer them for brain metastasis care.
 A virtual network is available through an app called NIMBLE (Network for Integrated Management of Brain Metastasis Linking Experts) provides these physicians with a multidisciplinary, real-time virtual tumor board.
 Physicians can receive comprehensive treatment recommendations in hours rather than days.

 Neuro-Oncology Cognitive Clinic

 Patients with brain tumors can experience changes in thinking, memory, emotions and other cognitive abilities.
-As part of our dedication to preserving quality of life, the Brain and Spine Tumor Program includes a neuropsychologist who monitors patients for cognitive changes and helps them optimize their abilities.
+As part of our dedication to preserving quality of life, the Brain and Spine Tumor Program includes a neuropsychologist who monitors these changes and helps you adjust.
 Learn more about the Neuro-Oncology Cognitive Clinic.

 A second opinion can provide you with peace of mind in knowing that your diagnosis is accurate and that you have explored all treatment options available to you, including clinical trials.
 Our new patient coordinator will help ease your way by gathering your medical records and scheduling tests and appointments.
 Learn more about our Cancer Second Opinion Program, which includes virtual as well as in-person options.

 Tumor Board: Coordinated Cancer Care

 The entire Brain and Spine Tumor Program team meets every week to discuss patients and monitor results.
 During these tumor board meetings, neurosurgeons, neuro-oncologists, radiation oncologists, neuroradiologists, neuropathologists, neuropsychologists, researchers and others use their collective expertise to develop individualized treatment plans for patients with brain and spine tumors.